-Each of the Funds has adopted the following policies, which may not be changed without approval by holders of a "majority of the outstanding voting securities" (as defined in the 1940 Act) of the applicable Fund, which as used in this Statement of Additional Information means the vote of the lesser of (i) 67% or more of the outstanding "voting securities" of a Fund, present at a meeting, if the holders of more than 50% of the outstanding "voting securities" of that Fund are present or represented by proxy, or (ii) more than 50% of the outstanding "voting securities" of a Fund.
-The term "voting securities" as used in this paragraph has the same meaning as in the 1940 Act except that each Fund shareholder will have one vote for each dollar of net asset value.
+The Fund has adopted the following policies, which may not be changed without approval by holders of a "majority of the outstanding voting securities" (as defined in the 1940 Act) of the Fund, which as used in this Statement of Additional Information means the vote of the lesser of (i) 67% or more of the outstanding "voting securities" of the Fund, present at a meeting, if the holders of more than 50% of the outstanding "voting securities" of that Fund are present or represented by proxy, or (ii) more than 50% of the outstanding "voting securities" of the Fund.
+The term

+"voting securities" as used in this paragraph has the same meaning as in the 1940 Act except that the Fund's shareholder will have one vote for each dollar of net asset value.

-The Funds may not do the following:
+The Fund may not do the following: